rezozero/tree-walker/README.md

 **Creates a configurable tree walker using different definitions for each node based on its PHP class or interface.**

 `WalkerInterface` implements `\Countable` in order to use it seamlessly in your PHP code and Twig templates.
-Each `WalkerInterface` will carry your *node* item and its children.
+Each `WalkerInterface` will carry your *node* object and its children.

 Since v1.1.0 `AbstractWalker` does not implement `\IteratorAggregate` in order to be compatible with *api-platform* normalizer (it normalizes it as a Hydra:Collection).
 But if you need it in you can add `\IteratorAggregate` to your custom Walker implementation, `getIterator` is already implemented.